Joey DeFrancesco: Awards and honors

 DeFrancesco was a four time Grammy Award-nominee, with more than 30 recordings as a leader.
 In addition to Grammy nominations in 2004, 2010, and 2020, DeFrancesco was a 9-time winner of the Down Beat Critics Poll (organ) and won the Down Beat Readers Poll every year since 2005.
 He won a number of JazzTimes Awards as well.
 DeFrancesco was an inaugural member of the Hammond Hall of Fame, inducted in 2013 along with Brian Auger, Billy Preston, Steve Winwood, and his mentor Jimmy Smith.

 Discography

 DeFrancesco's discography consists of albums released on Columbia, Muse, Highnote, Big Mo Records, Concord Jazz, Doodlin' Records, and Mack Avenue.

 Personal life

 In addition to his father and grandfather, DeFrancesco's brother Johnny is also a musician, focusing on blues guitar.

 DeFrancesco was married to his wife Gloria until his death.
 She served as his manager.
-DeFrancesco had one daughter, Ashley Blue DeFrancesco.
+DeFrancesco had one daughter with his first wife, Ashley Blue DeFrancesco, and a son, Donny.

 Death

-DeFrancesco died at his home in Phoenix, Arizona, of a heart attack on August 25, 2022, at the age of 51.
-The following week, at a concert in Boston, Van Morrison paid tribute to his one-time collaborator, dedicating a song to him.
+DeFrancesco died of a heart attack on August 25, 2022, at the age of 51.
+The following week, at a concert in Boston, Van Morrison paid tribute to his one-time collaborator, dedicating "You're Driving Me Crazy" to him.